Singapore Changi Airport

 This is one of the best possible airports to stop at if you’re travelling with kids.
 When it comes to the whole family, there are so many free things to do at Changi Airport, you’ll have trouble deciding where to start.
 The convenient high-speed hop-on-hop-off Skytrain monorail connecting the terminals is almost like a ride in itself.

-One of the biggest highlights is the Balinese-style outdoor rooftop pool at Terminal 1, where kids can make a splash and spot planes taking off overhead, while you soak up the sun and enjoy a cocktail poolside.
-The outdoor Cactus Garden is also located in Terminal 1, with a huge range of cacti and succulent plants from Africa and the Americas.
-Hop aboard the monorail to Terminal 2 to visit the magical, sensory Enchanted Garden on Level 2, along with the pretty rooftop Sunflower Garden overlooking the aircraft parking bays.
-The kids will also enjoy watching the magnificent fish in the Poi ponds at Terminal Two’s Orchid Garden.
+One of the biggest highlights is the outdoor rooftop pool at Terminal 1, where kids can make a splash and spot planes taking off overhead, while you soak up the sun and enjoy a cocktail poolside.
+The outdoor Cactus Garden is also located in Terminal 1, with a huge range of cacti and succulent plants from Asia, Africa and the Americas.
+Hop aboard the monorail to Terminal 2 to visit the magical, sensory Enchanted Garden on Level 2, along with the pretty rooftop Sunflower Garden overlooking the aircraft runway and parking bays.

 What are the other services and facilities?